 What To Do If You Have Fleas

-At Cedarcide, we recommend using only all-natural, eco-safe methods for getting rid of fleas, with fogging (indoor) and spraying (outdoor) being our preferred methods of treatment.
+At Cedarcide, we recommend using only naturally sourced, eco-safe methods for getting rid of fleas, with fogging (indoor) and spraying (outdoor) being our preferred methods of treatment.
 If you think you might have fleas, you need to act fast before the infestation spreads.
-For detailed instructions on both preventing and getting rid of a flea infestation, download our How To Get Rid Of Fleas ebook: A 5 Step Guide.
+For detailed instructions on both preventing and addressing a flea infestation, download our How To Get Rid Of Fleas ebook: A 5 Step Guide.